mcasperson/SuseBuildpacks/introduction.md

 <!-- Include paragraphs describing article scope, why it's helpful, who should
 read it, and what the reader will learn. -->

+Compiling software is not a glamourous job, but it is a critical part of every developers workflow.
+The process of compiling software has evolved over the decades moving from developers compiling artifacts locally, to centralized build servers, to multistage Docker images, and now to a relatively new process called buildpacks.

+In this post we'll look at the history of compiling software and see how buildpacks have evolved to provide developers with an opinionated and convenient process for building their source code.

 ## What is ________?

 <!-- OPTIONAL! -->